kannibalox/pyrosimple/README.md

 # Why should I use this?

-You probably shouldn't, the pyrocore tools are perfectly fine.
+You probably shouldn't, the pyrocore tools are perfectly fine and better supported.

 # What's the point of this then?